 Administration officials witnessed him carefully sign the Emancipation Proclamation.
 Secretary of State William H. Seward also signed the document, the Great Seal of the United States was affixed, and it was sent to the State Department for official filing.
 Copies were sent to the press, and news of the signing soon spread throughout the country and then the world.

-The order went beyond the Preliminary Emancipation Proclamation of September 22 by calling on slaves to “abstain from all violence” in an effort to ease fears that it would encourage slaves to rebel against their masters.
-Lincoln also added that he was issuing the proclamation as “an act of justice,” not just a military necessity.
+The order went beyond the Preliminary Emancipation Proclamation of September 22 by calling on slaves to “abstain from all violence” in an effort to ease fears that it would encourage a mass slave rebellion.
+Lincoln also added that he was issuing the proclamation as “an act of justice,” not just as a military necessity.

 The proclamation indicated that Lincoln finally abandoned his longtime ambition to colonize former slaves outside the U.S. From this point forward, emancipation without colonization would be the unstated administration policy, though Lincoln still supported gradual, compensated emancipation in the loyal slave states.

-Although the proclamation had dubious legal merit and questionable enforceability, it gave the U.S. a foreign relations advantage because countries such as Great Britain and France would not assist a slaveholding country against a country officially opposed to slavery.
+Although the proclamation had dubious legal merit and questionable enforceability, it gave the U.S. a foreign relations advantage because countries such as Great Britain and France were becoming more reluctant to assist a slaveholding country against a country officially opposed to slavery.
 People in Britain held massive rallies celebrating the proclamation, and European recognition of Confederate independence soon became virtually impossible.

 - Angle, Paul M., A Pictorial History of the Civil War Years (New York: Doubleday, 1967), p.
 123

 - Catton, Bruce and Long, E.B.
 (Director of Research), Never Call Retreat: Centennial History of the Civil War Book 3 (New York: Doubleday & Company, Inc., 1965, Kindle Edition), Loc 1969-77